mesheldo/git-tutorial/README.md

 # git-tutorial
-# ls lists your directors
+# ls lists your directories
 # cd allows you to change directories